 Environment: master and reduce the impact of company activities

 The Group commits, through its Corporate Social Responsibility Charter, to master the impact of its activities on the environment and to seek the best energy efficiency for the benefit of its clients.
-In practice, Entrepose’s environmental policy translates to a systematic search for added value in its offerings; this is what motivates and underpins its research and efforts to innovate.
+In practice, Entrepose’s environmental policy translates to a systematic search for added value in its offerings, in compliance with the ISO 14001 certification; this is what motivates and underpins its research and efforts to innovate.

 As written in its CSR charter, as an international contractor in energy businesses, the Entrepose group designs, creates and operates infrastructure that interacts strongly with the environment.
 From the early stages of designing facilities and throughout the process of carrying out our work, all over the world, we consider the environment, society and populations in the areas we work as an integral part of our activity.
 The company is thus fully committed on: